Schedule 13D

-Schedule 13D is an SEC filing that must be submitted to the US Securities and Exchange Commission within 10 days by anyone who acquires beneficial ownership of more than 5% of any class of publicly traded securities in a public company.
-A filer must promptly update the Schedule 13D filing to reflect any material change in the facts disclosed, including, among other things, the acquisition or disposition of 1% or more of the class of securities that are the subject of the filing.
+Schedule 13D is an SEC filing that generally must be submitted within five business days by an investor who acquires beneficial ownership of more than 5 percent of a covered class of equity securities with control intent; amendments are due within two business days.

 Form uses

 13D filings allow the investing public to see who a public company's large shareholders are, and, perhaps more importantly, why they have an interest in the company.
 These filings may be a precursor to hostile takeovers, company breakups, and other "change of control" events.

 Reading the form

 Schedule 13D consists of seven different sections: